MechanicalRock/mechanicalrock.github.io/_posts/2023-10-08-amazon_bedrock_part2.markdown

 ---
 layout: postv2
 font: serif
-title: "Story telling with Amazon Bedrock"
+title: "Story telling App with Amazon Bedrock"
 description: "Part2: Building your very own storytelling application with Foundation Models from Amazon Bedrock"
 date: 2023-10-08
 author: Nadia Reyhani
 tags: [Machine Learning, Amazon Web Services, ML, Generative AI, Amazon Bedrock, AWS]
+image: /img/bedrock/application_demo.png
 ---

 ## Initial Words

 Welcome to Part 2 of our introductory blog series!
-In Part 1, we delved into the basic concepts such as Foundation Models and discovered the amazing features and capabilities of Amazon Bedrock.
+In [Part 1](), we delved into the basic concepts such as Foundation Models and discovered the amazing features and capabilities of Amazon Bedrock.
 Now, it's time for the fun part: building your very own storytelling application with Foundation Models from Amazon Bedrock.

 Just a heads-up, we're keeping things super simple in this app.
 We won't be focusing on the bells and whistles of user experience for now.
 I'll explain what I mean by that in a moment, but first, let's talk about what you'll achieve by the end of this post.